The Name Says It All

 Stability for Emma means balance and moderation.

 Want a soda?
 Go for it— once a week.
 Alcohol?
-Yes— not all the time.
+Yes— but not all the time.
 Love nuts?
 Go ahead.
 Just don’t eat pounds a day.
 It’s the practical application of common sense to your eating choices.

-“The biggest challenge with all the gimmicks we have out there,” Emma says, “is that by counting calories or points you gravitate towards eating bad food rather than the right foods that nourish your body.
+“The biggest challenge with all the gimmicks we have out there,” Emma says, “is that by counting calories or points, you gravitate towards eating bad food rather than the right foods that nourish your body.
 My approach teaches you to think differently about food.

 “By eating the right way, at least 80% of the time, you’ll feel better, and you have a better chance of not having a lot of sugar problems.
 And sugar causes problems with yeast and infections and weakens the immune system.